 HOW TO GET SPRINGY (NOT MUSHY) NOODLES

-What I found worked amazingly was just soaking the noodles for 20 mins in hot water.
-I just used hot tap water for simplicity!
-Make sure to run the tap until the water is very hot.
-If you can't use tap water, you can boil some water in a kettle -just make sure to let the water sit for 5-10 mins to cool before soaking the noodles in it.
+- What I found worked amazingly was just soaking the noodles for 20 mins in hot water.
+I just used hot tap water for simplicity but make sure to run the tap until the water is very hot.
+Alternatively, you can also use boiling water from a kettle - just make sure to let the water sit for 5-10 minutes to let it cool before soaking the noodles in it.

-There are a lot of ingredients in this dish, so make sure you use a large frying pan for this.
-Although it will look like there's a lot of ingredients, once you start cooking the noodles, it will shrink down and the vegetables will wilt as well.
+- There are a lot of ingredients in this dish, so make sure you use a large frying pan for this.

 - Korean Corn Cheese (Elote Style)